 Speaker Series

 The LRC arranges and sponsors events of intellectual interest to language educators.
-Each year, we invite four to six speakers to share best practices and engage in conversation.
+Each year, we invite six to eight speakers to share best practices and engage in conversation.

 Join us to gain deeper insights into ongoing trends in teaching methodology and meet nationally and internationally renowned practitioners and researchers.
-All LRC Speaker Series events meet in G25 Stimson Hall and are also live-streamed on Zoom.
+All LRC Speaker Series events meet in G25 Stimson Hall and are also live streamed on Zoom (registration required for each event).
 All times listed are ET.

 The LRC Speaker Series is free and open to the public.
-Campus visitors and members of the public must adhere to Cornell's public health requirements for events, which include wearing masks while indoors and providing proof of vaccination or a recent negative COVID-19 test.
+Campus visitors and members of the public must adhere to Cornell's public health requirements for events.

 Please check the events calendar for upcoming talks.
 Please also take a brief survey, sharing your ideas and suggestions for future topics and speakers.